dolphindb/Tutorials_EN/database.md

 #### 5.2 Transactions

-The DFS table engine in DolphinDB supports transactions, i.e., it gaurantees ACID (atomicity, consistency, isolation, and durability).
+The DFS table engine in DolphinDB supports transactions, i.e., it gaurantees ACID (atomicity, consistency, isolation and durability).
 The DFS table engine uses MVCC for transactions and supports snapshot isolation.
 With snapshot isolation, reading and writing do not block each other, therefore read operations in a data warehouse is optimized.

 To optimize the performance of queries and computing tasks in the data warehouse, DolphinDB has the following restrictions on transactions:
 + A transaction cannot involve both read operations and write operations.